sbarthelemy/collada-dom/Readme.txt

 ================================

 [Linux]
+1) Execute make utility at root level of package by typing 'make' viewer.self will be in viewer\bin for release build (conf=release, this is the default build) viewer-d.self will be in viewer\bin for debug build (conf=debug)
+2) Unzip samples.zip, extract its content to viewer\bin\
+3) Change directory to where the Collada Viewer executable is, type the following commands to load it, replace the IP address with your PS3 IP address.

+	> bedbg -prepare
+	> dtpon -d 10.98.12.34
+	> bedbg -nodebug viewer.self

+	Type the following commands to terminate Collada Viewer
+	> bedbg -T
+	> dtpoff -d 10.98.12.34

 [Windows host/MSYS]
 1) Execute make utility at root level of package by typing 'make' viewer.self will be in viewer\bin for release build (conf=release, this is the default build) viewer-d.self will be in viewer\bin for debug build (conf=debug)
 2) Unzip samples.zip, extract its content to viewer\bin\
-3) Follow the usual procedure documented in $CELL_SDK/1st_read to load viewer.self or viewer-d.self
-   Optionally, use ProDG Target Manager or Debugger to load a specific Collada document by specifying the document as command line argument
+3) Use ProDG Target Manager or Debugger to load viewer.self (release) or viewer-d.self in \viewer\bin Optionally, specify a Collada document (cage.dae) as command line argument when loading viewer executable

 [Windows host/Visual Studio]
 Project files for Visual C++ 8 (VS 2005) and Visual C++ 9 (VS 2008) are both provided.
 If you are using Visual C++ 9, substitute "vc9" for "vc8" for the following instructions.
 1) Open Visual Studio Solution at \viewer\projects\vc8-PS3\viewer.sln